 Floating Exchange Rate Regime - Fiat currency

 The move to floating exchange rate currencies fundamentally altered the way the monetary system operated even though the currency was still, say, the $AUD.
 This system had two defining characteristics: (a) non-convertibility; and (b) flexible exchange rates.
 You need to recognise this major shift in history before you can understand why the economic policy ideas that prevailed in the previous monetary systems (based on convertibility) are no longer applicable.
-You cannot assume that the logic that applied in the fixed exchange rate-convertibility days translates over into the floating exchange rate currency era.
+You cannot assume that the logic that applied in the ‘fixed exchange rate-convertibility days’ translates into the floating exchange rate currency era.
 The fact is that it doesn’t.
 What I call neo-liberal macroeconomic reasoning is really the sort of reasoning that prevailed in the days prior to floating exchange rate currency.
 While there were debates about how to conduct macroeconomic policy in those days, there were some obvious key constraints that I have outlined above.
 This is irrespective of whether you want to call yourself a Keynesian or a Monetarist.
-The shift in history also renders most of the textbook economics outdated and wrong, in terms of how they depict the operations of the floating exchange rate fiat monetary system.
-When I talk about modern monetary theory, I am referring to the floating exchange rate fiat monetary system.
-I am recognising that a fundamental shift occurred in history when Bretton Woods collapsed and this has dramatically altered the opportunities available to sovereign governments. – (Gold standard and fixed exchange rates – myths that still prevail, Bill Mitchell, 2009).
+The shift in history also renders most of the textbook economics outdated and wrong in terms of how they depict the operations of the floating exchange rate fiat monetary system.
+When I talk about modern monetary theory, I refer to the floating exchange rate fiat monetary system.
+In doing so, I recognize that when Bretton Woods collapsed, a fundamental shift occurred in history; one that has dramatically altered the opportunities available to sovereign governments (“Gold standard and fixed exchange rates – myths that still prevail,” Bill Mitchell, 2009).

 Under a floating exchange rate monetary system, “state money” has no intrinsic value

 First, under a floating exchange rate monetary system, “state money” has no intrinsic value.
 It is non-convertible which means that you can take a $AUD coin to the government and in return you will get a $AUD coin back.
-There is no responsibility to do more than this.
+There is no responsibility to do more.
 So for this otherwise “worthless” currency to be acceptable in exchange (buying and selling things) some motivation has to be introduced.
 That motivation emerges because the sovereign government has the capacity to require its use to relinquish private tax obligations to the state.
 Under the gold standard and its derivatives, money was always welcome as a means of exchange because it was convertible to gold which had a known and fixed value by agreement.
-This is a fundamental change. . – (Gold standard and fixed exchange rates – myths that still prevail, Bill Mitchell, 2009).
+This is a fundamental change (“Gold standard and fixed exchange rates – myths that still prevail,” Bill Mitchell, 2009).

 How much the national government spends is entirely of its own choosing.
 There are no financial restrictions on this capacity

-Second, given the relationship between the commodity backing (gold) and the ability to spend is abandoned and that the Government is the monopoly issuer of the floating exchange rate fiat currency in use (defined by the tax obligation), then the spending by this government is revenue independent.
-It can spend however much it likes subject to there being real goods and services available for sale.
+Second, a government is revenue independent as the monopoly issuer of its fiat currency, which is not limited by the commodity (gold) backing it.
+It can spend however much it likes, subject to there being real goods and services available for sale.
 This is a dramatic change.
-Irrespective of whether the government has been spending more than revenue (taxation and bond sales) or less, on any particular day the government has the same capacity to spend as it did yesterday.
+Irrespective of whether the government has been spending more than revenue (taxation and bond sales) or less, on any particular day, the government has the same capacity to spend as it did yesterday.
 There is no such concept of the government being “out of money” or not being able to afford to fund a program.
 How much the national government spends is entirely of its own choosing.
 There are no financial restrictions on this capacity.
 This is not to say there are no restrictions on government spending.
 There clearly are – the quantity of real goods and services available for sale including all the unemployed labour.
 Further, it is important to understand that while the national government issuing a floating exchange rate currency is not financially constrained, its spending decisions (and taxation and borrowing decisions) impact the interest rates, economic growth, private investment, and price level movements.
 We should never fall prey to the argument that the government has to get revenue from taxation or borrowing to “finance” its spending under a floating exchange rate currency system.
-It had to do this under a gold standard (or derivative system) but not under a floating exchange rate currency system.
+In the past, it had to under a gold standard (or derivative system) but not under a floating exchange rate currency system.
 Most commentators fail to understand this difference and still apply the economics they learned at university which is fundamentally based on the gold standard/fixed exchange rate system.
-Under a floating exchange rate currency system, if the government sets limits on its spending – for example, a rule restricting real growth of spending to be 2 per cent – then this is purely voluntary.
+Under a floating exchange rate currency system, if the government sets limits on its spending – for example, a rule restricting real growth of spending to be two percent – then this is purely voluntary.
 It might be a sensible rule given the scale of nominal demand relative to real capacity but it is purely voluntary.
 These rules, however, usually arise from some mis-perception that the size of the budget deficit is a concern or the growth in public debt is a concern.
-Neither are particularly relevant to anything germane. – (Gold standard and fixed exchange rates – myths that still prevail, Bill Mitchell, 2009).
+Neither are particularly relevant to anything germane (“Gold standard and fixed exchange rates – myths that still prevail,” Bill Mitchell, 2009).

 In a floating exchange rate currency system, government borrowing doesn’t fund its spending